Thomas de Littleton: Marriage and issue

-Through his three sons he became ancestor of the families holding the peerages of Cobham (formerly Lyttelton) and Hatherton.
-His eldest son and heir, Sir William Littleton, became ancestor of the Lyttelton Baronets, who later acquired the title Baron Lyttelton of Frankley.
-His second son, Richard Littleton, became founder of another wealthy dynasty, later to become the Littleton Baronets and later Barons Hatherton, through marriage into the Wynnesbury family of Pillaton Hall, near Penkridge, Staffordshire.
+Through his three sons, he became an ancestor of the families holding the peerages of Cobham (formerly Lyttelton) and Hatherton.
+His eldest son and heir, Sir William Littleton, became an ancestor of the Lyttelton Baronets, who later acquired the title Baron Lyttelton of Frankley.
+His second son, Richard Littleton, became the founder of another wealthy dynasty, later to become the Littleton Baronets and later Barons Hatherton, through marriage into the Wynnesbury family of Pillaton Hall, near Penkridge, Staffordshire.
 His youngest son Thomas's descendants became another line of Littleton baronets, named for Stoke Milburgh, Shropshire.

 Treatise on Tenures

 Background

 His Treatise on Tenures was probably written after he had been appointed to the bench.
 According to tradition it is addressed to his second son, Richard, who went to the bar, and whose name occurs in the year books of the reign of Henry VII; it has however been argued that the words mon filz (my son) were simply a conventional way of addressing law students.
 The book, both historically and from its intrinsic merit, may be characterised as the first text-book upon the English law of property.
 The law of property in Littleton's time was mainly concerned with rights over land, and it was the law relating to this class of rights that Littleton set himself to digest and classify.
 The time was ripe for the task: ever since the Norman conquest, regular courts of justice had been at work administering a law that had grown out of an admixture of Teutonic custom and of Norman feudalism.

 Under Henry II, the courts had been organised, and the practice of keeping regular records of the proceedings had been carefully observed.
 The centralising influence of the royal courts and of the justices of assize, working steadily through three centuries, had made the rules governing the law of property uniform throughout the land; local customs were confined within certain prescribed limits, and were only recognised as giving rise to certain well defined classes of rights, such, for instance, as the security of tenure acquired by villains by virtue of the custom of the manor, and the rights of freeholders, in some towns, to dispose of their land by will.
 Thus, by the time of Littleton (Henry VI and Edward IV), an immense mass of material had been acquired and preserved in the rolls of the various courts.
 Reports of important cases were published in the "year books".
 A glance at Statham's Abridgment, the earliest digest of decided cases, published nearly at the same time as Littleton's Tenures, is sufficient to show the enormous bulk that reported cases had already attained as materials for the knowledge of English law.